OPE statistics from higher-point crossing: Crossing Symmetry and Asymptotics for all Operators

 \subsection{6-point crossing and the asymptotic formula for \texorpdfstring{$C_{LLH}^3 C_{HHH}$}{COOHcubedCHHH}}

 We will now work out a formula for the asymptotics of OPE coefficients $C_{LLH}^3 C_{HHH}$.
 Just like the formula of the previous section, it works in arbitrary dimension and includes contributions from all operators, whether primary or descendant, and of arbitrary spin.
+This formula will follow from crossing invariance of the six-point function on the plane.
+For two-dimensional CFTs, modular invariance at genus-two constrains the variance of the OPE coefficients $C_{HHH}$ but in higher dimensions, we believe that the six-point function is the simplest observable that probes $C_{HHH}$, and it does so through the combination $C_{LLH}^3 C_{HHH}$.\footnote{ The combination $C_{LLH}^3 C_{HHH}$ has an interesting holographic interpretation. $C_{LLH}$ measures the probability of two particles colliding and forming a black hole \cite{Das:2017cnv}.
+The combination $C_{LLH}^3 C_{HHH}$ measures the probability of three pairs of particles forming a black hole, which in turn collide with one another. }

 Moving to higher-point functions, one is immediately confronted with a complication.
 Conformal symmetry does not restrict higher-point functions to lie on a two-dimensional plane.
 At the level of asymptotic formulas, this is ultimately related to spin, and to the various ways to probe the spin dependence of OPE coefficients.
 In this paper, we will study the simplest possible asymptotic formula where we place all operators on a two-dimensional plane.

 We now focus on the six-point function of identical scalar operators of dimension $\Delta_L$.
 We align all six operators on a two-dimensional plane (i.e. $x^a_i=0$ for all $a\geq2$ and for all $i$).
 We then place our operators on the unit circle, grouped up in pairs as follows